mably/ppcd/README.md

 we come out of beta.

-It properly downloads, validates, and serves the block chain using the exact rules (including bugs) for block acceptance as Bitcoin Core.
-We have taken great care to avoid btcd causing a fork to the block chain.
-It passes all of the 'official' block acceptance tests (https://github.com/TheBlueMatt/test-scripts) as well as all of the JSON test data in the Bitcoin Core code.
+It properly downloads, validates, and serves the block chain using the exact rules (including bugs) for block acceptance as Peercoin Core.
+We have taken great care to avoid ppcd causing a fork to the block chain.

 It also relays newly mined blocks, maintains a transaction pool, and relays individual transactions that have not yet made it into a block.
 It ensures all